Search

 One of the reasons for this newfound interest is an improvement in neuroimaging methods like functional magnetic resonance imaging.
 These neuroimaging methods reveal that the brain does not have one specific region dedicated to semantic information.
 Semantic memory is organized throughout the brain.

 It is now also known that semantic memory can be divided into separate visual categories such as size, color, and motion.
-Since specific parts of the brain are responsible for the retrieval of specific semantic memories, semantic memory can be divided into categories.
+Since specific parts of the brain are responsible for the retrieval of specific semantic memories, semantic memory can be divided into several categories beyond just the visual.

 For instance, the parietal cortex retrieves semantic memories of size while the temporal cortex retrieves memories of color.
-(Explorable.com, Feb 2, 2011, Semantic Memory)
+(Explorable.com, Feb 2, 2011, Semantic Memory).
+There may also be brain areas to consider when it comes to semantic memory on language acquisition.

 Is it Different from Episodic Memory?